GavinInSpace/ConfigActiveDirectory/README.md

 - Install Active Directory on Windows Server Domain Controller
 - Create an Admin account and a normal account
-- Join the domain as a client
-- Set up RDP for non admin clients on a client machine

 <h2>Deployment and Configuration Steps</h2>